-The post further explained that the company cannot actually know users’ identity:
+The post further explained that the company could not know users’ identities:

 “7.
 Due to Proton’s strict privacy, we do not know the identity of our users […]”

-Basically ProtonMail’s main argument is that there was no legal basis for them to fight this court order and there wasn’t anything else they could do in this particular and individual case.
+ProtonMail’s main argument is that there was no legal basis for them to fight this court order, and there wasn’t anything else they could do in this particular and individual case.

 As such, one can conclude that the backlash against the company might be unwarranted and exaggerated.
 It does seem that Proton had no other option than to comply with this individual order.

-ProtonMail has also changed its terms of service in relation to IP logging.
+ProtonMail has also changed its terms of service about IP logging.

 “No personal information is required to create your secure email account.
-By default, we do not keep any IP logs which can be linked to your anonymous email account.
+By default, we do not keep any IP logs that can be linked to your anonymous email account.
 Your privacy comes first.”